MBinAsif/Path_navigator/README.md

-# 🔍 EchoTrail: Smart Navigation System for the Visually Impaired
+# 🔍 Smart Navigation System for the Visually Impaired

-EchoTrail is an AI-powered smart navigation system designed for visually impaired individuals.
+An AI-powered smart navigation system designed for visually impaired individuals.
 It integrates real-time object detection (YOLO), spatial audio alerts (Pygame), voice commands (SpeechRecognition), GPS tracking, and haptic feedback to enhance safety and mobility.

 ---